What is Couchsurfing? How does it work? Is it free? Is it safe? Can I do it with my family?

 - We always shared a room.

-- The Japanese Couchsurfing hosts seem to love families.
+- Every Japanese Couchsurfing host we stayed with loved families.
 If you’ve got kids, you are in luck.

 There are tons of Couchsurfing hosts in Italy but unfortunately (for us at least) the majority seem to prefer solo and couple travellers.
 If you are couch surfing with kids, you will have to do a bit of digging around.

 I made a lifelong friend of a Couchsurfing host in Italy

 We stayed with a host who had advertised a room as being ‘a hobbit hole room’.
 This turned out to be an oversized rabbit hutch on his veranda.
-Just saying, you might want to check what specific descriptions mean.
+Just saying you might want to check what specific descriptions mean.

-- We cooked at least one night for every one of our hosts in Italy.
+We cooked at least one night for every one of our hosts in Italy.

 We always bought gifts for our hosts.
 This applied to everywhere that we Couchsurfed, not just in Italy.

-- One host insisted we left the house before he went to work which was 7.45 am.
+One host insisted we left the house before he went to work which was 7.45 am.
 Not easy with two teenagers let me tell you.

 I hope this Couchsurfing review has shed some light on what has to be the absolute best way to travel and see a country on a budget.

 Don’t let the opportunity of Couchsurfing pass you by; you will love it I am sure.
-If there are any more questions that you want to ask that I haven’t covered, please feel free to message me.
-Until then, go and download the Couchsurfing App for free and start your first Couchsurfing experience!
+If there are any more questions that you want to ask that I haven’t covered, please feel free to message me and remember!